What Is Needed For A Sentence

 Instead of writing "The company had a meeting," write "The company convened a meeting."
 The verb "convened" is more specific and creates a stronger image in the reader's mind.

-For example, use commas to separate items in a list, to set off introductory phrases, and to join independent clauses with coordinating conjunctions.
+To give you an idea, use commas to separate items in a list, to set off introductory phrases, and to join independent clauses with coordinating conjunctions.
 Use semicolons to join closely related independent clauses.

 • Read Your Writing Aloud: Reading your writing aloud can help you identify awkward phrasing, grammatical errors, and other issues that you might miss when reading silently.